goeb/smit/README.md

     Full text search on all properties and messages.

-- filterin=status:open
+- filterin=status:open&filterin=assignee:John Smith&filterout=release:undefined
-  filterin=assignee:John Smith
-  filterout=release:undefined

-    filterin and filterout may be specified several times on the query string.
+    'filterin' and 'filterout' may be specified several times on the query string.

 - format=text | html